heliaxdev/juvix/doc/CONTRIBUTING.md

 Contributions are welcome!
 Please consider the following guidelines.

+## Code formatting

+- Run `make format` to automatically format your code.
+- Any changes to code style should be submitted as pull requests to https://github.com/cryptiumlabs/ormolu

 ## Branch usage

 The mainline branch is `develop` (this will change post-1.0.0).
 Feature development should be done on feature branches.